 - When an ECS instance is undergoing live migration, the persistent connections of SLB may be interrupted.
 You can solve this problem by reconnecting them.

 A default server group contains ECS instances that receive requests.
 If a listener is not associated with a VServer group or an active/standby server group, requests are forwarded to ECS instances in the default server group by default.

 For more information about how to create a default server group, see Add default servers.

 Active/standby server groups

 An active/standby server group only contains two ECS instances.
 One acts as the active server and the other acts as the standby server.
 No health check is performed on the standby server.
 When the active server is declared as unhealthy, the system forwards traffic to the standby server.
 When the active server is declared as healthy and restores service, the traffic is forwarded to the active server again.

-When you need to distribute different requests to different backend servers, or you want to configure domain name or URL based forwarding rules, you can use VServer groups.
+If you want to distribute different requests to different backend servers, or configure domain name-based or URL-based forwarding rules, you can use VServer groups.